uc-cdis/gen3-discovery-ai/README.md

-Gen3 builds on other open source libraries, specifications, and tools when we can, and we tend to lean towards the best tools in the community or research space as it evolves (especially in cases where we're on the bleeding edge).
+Gen3 builds on other open source libraries, specifications, and tools when we can, and we tend to lean towards the best tools in the community or research space as it evolves (especially in cases where we're on the bleeding edge like this).

 In the case of generative AI and LLMs, there is a lot of excellent work out there.
 We are building this on the